Andre601/Spigot-Sounds/docs/sounds/mc-1.12.md

 ```

 ## Blocks

+!!! info ""
-> Sounds that Blocks make when interacting with them
+    Sounds that Blocks make when interacting with them

 ```
   BLOCK_ANVIL_BREAK